-11) Auburn - Although the majority of color names tend to be for girls, this masculine-sounding name for an autumnal shade of red-brown would be perfect for a boy.
+- Auburn: Although the majority of color names tend to be for girls, this masculine-sounding name for an autumnal shade of red-brown would be perfect for a boy.
 As a bonus, it also calls to mind the well-respected university.

-12) Clementine - A sweet, cheerful name meaning "mild or merciful," Clementine is also the name of a sweet orange citrus fruit.
-Kate Winslet played a Clementine in Eternal Sunshine of the Spotless Mind, and celebrities including Claudia Schiffer and Ethan Hawke have chosen the name for their daughters.
+- Clementine: A sweet, cheerful name meaning "mild or merciful," Clementine is also the name of a sweet orange citrus fruit.
+Kate Winslet played a Clementine in Eternal Sunshine of the Spotless Mind, and celebrities including Claudia Schiffer and Ethan Hawke have chosen this name for their daughters.

-13) Ginger - A name that calls to mind red hair and gingerbread cookies, Ginger can be short for the longer name Virginia.
+- Ginger: A name that calls to mind red hair and gingerbread cookies, Ginger can be short for the longer name Virginia.
 The most famous Gingers in recent memory have been dancer Ginger Rogers and pop star Ginger Spice (legally named Geri Halliwell).

 What is your favorite orange-based baby name?

-14) Amber - A lovely gemstone name, inspired by the golden yellow fossilized tree sap often worn as jewelry.
+- Amber: A lovely gemstone name inspired by the golden-yellow fossilized tree sap often worn as jewelry.
 Famous Ambers include model Amber Rose, actress Amber Tamblyn, and children's book heroine Amber Brown.

-15) Juane - A variation on the Spanish Juan, Juane resembles the French word for "yellow," jaune.
+- Juane: A variation on the Spanish Juan, Juane resembles the French word for "yellow," jaune.

-16) Marigold - A sunny, golden flower name, Marigold has a noble pedigree, having been chosen by Sir Winston Churchill as the name of his third daughter and Downton Abbey's Lady Edith as the name of her child.
+- Marigold: A sunny, golden flower name, Marigold has a noble pedigree, having been chosen by Sir Winston Churchill as the name for his third daughter and by Downton Abbey's Lady Edith as the name for her child.

-17) Primrose - The soft and demure name of Katniss Everdeen's younger sister is both a flower and a soft yellow color often found in the primrose's petals.
+- Primrose: The soft and demure name of Katniss Everdeen's younger sister is both a flower and a soft yellow color often found in the primrose's petals.

-18) Saffron - Not just a kitchen spice, Saffron is the name of a character on the British T.V. show Absolutely Fabulous.
+- Saffron: Not just a kitchen spice, Saffron is the name of a character on the British T.V. show Absolutely Fabulous.
 The name was also chosen by Duran Duran singer Simon Le Bon for his daughter.

-19) Sunny - The cheerful name chosen by Adam Sandler for his daughter Sunny Madeline and Lemony Snicket for his character Sunny Baudelaire, the baby of the family depicted in A Series of Unfortunate Events.
+- Sunny: The cheerful name chosen by Adam Sandler for his daughter Sunny Madeline and by Lemony Snicket for his character Sunny Baudelaire, the baby of the family depicted in A Series of Unfortunate Events.

-21) Xanthus - Sometimes spelled "Xanthos," this unusual (and thoroughly Greek) name is shared by a Greek philosopher, Achilles' horse, and the god Apollo-- because what self-respecting god goes by just one name?
+- Xanthus: Sometimes spelled "Xanthos," this unusual (and thoroughly Greek) name is shared by a Greek philosopher, Achilles' horse, and the god Apollo—because what self-respecting god goes by just one name?

 What is your favorite yellow-based baby name?

-22) Beryl - A Greek name meaning "sea-green jewel," Beryl was popular in the U.K. during the early to mid-twentieth century.
+- Beryl: A Greek name meaning "sea-green jewel."
+Beryl was popular in the U.K. during the early to mid-twentieth century.
 Although it never quite caught on in the U.S., this name could be ripe for revival amid the resurgence of antique names like Charlotte, Stella, and Violet.
 For a cute nickname, try "Berrie," "Berry," or "Bea."

-23) Clover - A fresh, green botanical name with an Irish spin, Clover is the first name of the mayor of Sydney, Australia, Clover Moore.
+- Clover: A fresh, green botanical name with an Irish spin.
+Clover is the first name of the mayor of Sydney, Australia, Clover Moore.
 Although the most well-known literary Clovers are probably animals, including a horse in George Orwell's 1984 and a rabbit in Richard Adams' Watership Down, the name has recently picked up steam among celebrity parents.
 Guns 'n' Roses musician Richard Fortus and skateboarder Tony Hawk both have daughters named Clover.

-25) Esme - A shorter, French version of the name Emerald, Esme is the name of both Michael J. Fox and Katey Segal's daughters.
+- Esme: A shorter French version of the name Emerald, Esme is the name of both Michael J. Fox and Katey Segal's daughters.
 It recently gained attention as the name of Esme Cullen in the Twilight series.

-26) Esmeralda - Yet another Emerald name, Esmeralda is the Spanish and Portuguese take on the green jewel.
+- Esmeralda: Yet another Emerald name, Esmeralda is the Spanish and Portuguese take on the green jewel.
 It is most commonly known as the name of the gypsy heroine in Victor Hugo's Hunchback of Notre Dame, and it gained even more notoriety after the release of the Disney animated adaptation of the novel.
-Actors Ryan Gosling and Eva Mendes chose the name for their daughter.
+Actors Ryan Gosling and Eva Mendes chose this name for their daughter.

-27) Forest - A rare botanical name for boys, Forest calls to mind both images of deep, lush woods and the rich dark green color.
+- Forest: A rare botanical name for boys, Forest calls to mind both images of deep, lush woods and the rich dark-green color.
 The name can be spelled with either one or two r's, and it has been used by both the title character in the film Forrest Gump and actor Forest Whitaker.
 Although the origin of the second r comes from the Confederate general Nathan Bedford Forrest, for whom many of the first Forrests were named, it has successfully shaken its early Confederate associations to become a popular, well-liked name most closely linked to nature.

-28) Hunter - One of the most masculine color names, Hunter calls to mind another deep shade of green.
+- Hunter: One of the most masculine color names, Hunter calls to mind another deep shade of green.
 The most familiar example of this name is probably the journalist Hunter S. Thompson.
 However, fellow color name bearer Scarlett Johansson also has a twin brother named Hunter.

-29) Jade - A perenially popular green-inspired name, Jade is commonly used in several variations, including Jada and the Italian Giada, the names of Jada Pinkett Smith and chef Giada de Laurentiis respectively.
+- Jade: A perennially popular green-inspired name, Jade is commonly used in several variations, including Jada and the Italian Giada, the names of Jada Pinkett Smith and chef Giada de Laurentiis respectively.
 Mick Jagger, Charlie Sheen, and the aforementioned Giada de Laurentiis all chose to name their daughters Jade.

-32) Sage - The name of a shade of soft, silvery gray-green as well as an herb believed to have medicinal properties, Sage means "wise."
-A less popular, less flowery alternative to the name Sophia, meaning "wisdom," Sage makes a lovely first or middle name for boys or girls.
+- Sage: The name of a shade of soft, silvery gray-green as well as an herb believed to have medicinal properties, Sage means "wise."
+It is a less-popular, less-flowery alternative to the name Sophia, meaning "wisdom," Sage makes a lovely first or middle name for boys or girls.
 Toni Collette used the name for her daughter, and Sylvester Stallone used it for his son.
-For girls, an i can be added to create the Paige alternative Saige.
+For girls, an "i" can be added to create the Paige alternative Saige.